 Universe in the Classroom

-Open Days and Widening Access events
+Open Days and other events

-We also have a range of programmes and activities designed to raise aspirations and promote higher education to traditionally under-represented groups.
 There are often paid opportunities to help assist in A level or GCSE revision classes in physics.

 Forging important links with industry